tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

-  there are cases when either only padding or only margin would fit - say, margin will be used when adding space between child components each with its background color.
+  there are cases when either only padding or only margin would fit - say, margin will be used when adding space between child components each with its own background color.

   but sometimes it's necessary to add spacing between current and adjacent components (usually by wrapping current component into `View` container)